-When there is hot weather, high humidity and poor air circulation, a dog heat stroke can happen fast.
-Keeping your dog cool can cut the risks.
+When there is hot weather, high humidity and poor air circulation, dogs can suffer a dog heat stroke fast.
+Keep your dog cool to cut the risks of a stroke.

 Dogs easily suffer from heat exhaustion when they are physically active in hot weather.
-When they are stressed by heat, dogs can develop serious problems.
+A dog will suffer heat exhaustion first.
+Later, if not relieved from the heat, he can have a heat stroke.
+Dog who are stressed by heat can develop serious problems.

 Some dogs, including Bichon Frises with their very heavy coats, are even more at risk than others.

 What is a Dog Heat Stroke?